 April 5, 2017admin

 As part of a regional series for the Global Corruption Barometer, Transparency International spoke to nearly 22,000 people about their recent experiences with corruption in 16 countries and territories in the Asia Pacific region.
 This report comes at a key moment when many governments in the region are preparing their agendas to meet the United Nations Sustainable Development Goals (SDGs).
-The SDGs set out development priorities for 2030 which include, among others, reducing corruption ...
+The SDGs set out development priorities for 2030 which include, among others, reducing corruption and bribery ...